zartosht/learning-python/005-Data-Structures.md

 permalink: 005-Data-Structures
 ---

-# Lesson: Data Structures in Python
+# Data Structures in Python

 ## Overview
 In this lesson, we delve into Python's core data structures: lists, tuples, dictionaries, and sets.
 Understanding these data structures is crucial for effectively managing and manipulating data in Python programs.